greggman/HappyFunTimes/docs/unity/player-connect.md

     continue from where the previous player left off.

-    If you'd like a player to be able to reconnect and pick up where they left off check the `Reconnect Players` checkbox.
-The timeout below that determines how long they have until someone else can take their place.
+    If you'd like a player to be able to reconnect and pick up where they left off sed the `timeout to disconnect` setting to how many seconds to give them to reconnect before giving that slot to a waiting player.

-    In other words, if you check `Reconnect Players` and `Timeout...` is set to 15 then a player that disconnects has 15 seconds to reconnect.
+    In other words if you set `Timeout...` set to 15 then a player that disconnects has 15 seconds to reconnect.
 If they don't reconnect in 15 seconds the next available player will take their place.

-    Just like above making your player repsond to input requires you add a script to each player and have it have a `Initialize
+    Just like above making your player repsond to input requires you add a script to each player and have it have a `InitializeNetPlayer` method to receive the `NetPlayer` for that phone.

+    You also need to handle waiting players, telling them the game is full or to wait.

 ## Things to be aware of